The Musculoskeletal (MSK) Helpline is a phone service for people experiencing symptoms of MSK disorders - such as back pain or sports injuries.

 - providing key information and advice to help with your problem

-- referring you to a healthcare professional if you need it - this could be a physiotherapist, podiatrist or other MSK specialist
+- referring you to a physiotherapist or podiatrist if you need it

 - arrange home visits - this should be arranged by your doctor